Skip to content

 ON A VERY PERSONAL NOTE...

 The guitar went up for sale for only 350 GBP.
-I was a student so I just didn't have that kind of money.
-The other guitarist in the band did however and Neil bought that amazing guitar.
+I say "only 350 GBP" but as a student in the early eighties, I just didn't have that kind of money.
+The other guitarist in the band however, did and Neil bought that amazing guitar.

 Neil had multiple sclerosis and sadly passed away many, many years ago.
-As for Pete Willis' Hamer, who knows what happened to that! 😢
+As for Pete Willis' Hamer, who knows what happened to that! ๐Ÿ˜ข

 As the eighties progressed, I have to admit that Def Leppard was very influential in the development of my own musical and production styles, my guitar sound and playing technique and even my song writing.